We are dedicated to changing the face of tech.

 55% of our community are returning members

-a graph showing codebar's growth year on year
+a graph showing codebar's attendance year on year

 a sketch graphic of a woman